 Bike registration is also recommended and offered free of charge in the Campus Safety Office.
 Bring your bike with you to the office located on the lowest level of Bowman Carter to register.
 Registration of your bicycle is also available with the Mount Vernon Police Department, located in City Hall downtown.

-The Mail and Service Center for Cornell College is located on the second level of the Thomas Commons.
-At the Mail and Service Center you can purchase stamps and send and receive packages (US Mail and UPS, Express Mail).
-If mailing large packages to campus in preparation for your arrival, note that these are delivered to the Facilities Services Building and students must pick them up themselves.
+The Mail and Service Center for Cornell College is located on the lower level of the Thomas Commons.
+At the Mail and Service Center you can purchase stamps and send and receive packages (US Mail and UPS, Express Mail), as well as fax documents.
+If mailing large packages to campus in preparation for your arrival, note that these will be located in the Mail and Service Center as well.

 Your campus address: